ColumPaget/filewatch/README.md

-freeze                   If event matches then send 'SIGSTOP' to the associated process, 'freezing' it. freeze+parent            If event matches then send 'SIGSTOP' to the associated process, 'freezing' it AND ITS PARENT. kill+parent              If event matches then send 'SIGKILL' to the associated process AND ITS PARENT. xattr <value>            Set an extended attribute on filesystems that support this. xachangelast             Use an extended attribute on filesystems that support this to record who/what/when last changed a file. xachangelog              Use an extended attribute on filesystems that support this to support a changelog of recent changes to a file.
+freeze                   If event matches then send 'SIGSTOP' to the associated process, 'freezing' it. freeze+parent            If event matches then send 'SIGSTOP' to the associated process, 'freezing' it AND ITS PARENT. kill+parent              If event matches then send 'SIGKILL' to the associated process AND ITS PARENT. backup <path>            Copy file to the given path. xattr <value>            Set an extended attribute on filesystems that support this. xachangelast             Use an extended attribute on filesystems that support this to record who/what/when last changed a file. xachangelog              Use an extended attribute on filesystems that support this to support a changelog of recent changes to a file.